 There are certain things that have embedded themselves into my mainframe that are difficult to forget.
 For example I am now in the place where most people decide it’s time to become a homeowner.
-And while that is a perfectly normal thing to desire and even aim for, I find myself wondering is that what I really want or do I just want to check it off of my adult to do list?
-The soreness from seeing eviction notices on my door are still tender.
-Which is why though my rent is paid every month, I spent years being convinced my landlords were going to put me out of my home.
+And while that is a perfectly normal thing to desire and even aim for, I find myself wondering is that what I really want or do I just want to check it off my to do list?
+The wounds from seeing eviction notices on my door as a child are still tender.
+Which is why although my rent is paid every month, I spent years being afraid my landlords were going to put me out of my home.
 That fear made me anxious and antsy every time the first of the month rolled around.
-It also put a lot of pressure on me to want jump out and purchase something with the thought that it would “be mine.”
+It also put a lot of pressure on me to jump out and purchase something with the thought that it would “be mine.”
 Truthfully unless you purchase a home outright, it still belongs to the bank for the next thirty years.
-Yes, you have the freedom to tear down walls, paint, be creative and do what you will with your space and renting can feel limiting, but the reality is – someone can still put you out.
+Yes, you have the freedom to tear down walls, paint, be creative and do what you will with your space, but the reality is – someone can still put you out.

 Even as I write that I realize that comes from a place of cynicism.
 And worry.
 If you’ve been there you may recognize that.
-If you haven’t then it may seem outrageous.
-Learning to overcome that place of lack for me was ultimately making my space feel like a home.
+If you haven’t it may seem outrageous.
+Learning to overcome that fear of lack ultimately meant making my space feel like a home.
 I noticed that the trepidation I had surrounding settling into my house stayed with me until very recently.
-Being asked by Glitter Guide to do a home tour made me see that I had not added any character to my home because it my head it doesn’t belong to me.
-I’ve been hesitant to hang pictures, by art, or basically put my stamp on the space at all.
+Being asked by Glitter Guide to do a home tour made me see that I had not added any character to my home.
+Because it my head it doesn’t belong to me.
+I’ve been hesitant to hang pictures, buy art, or put my stamp on the space at all.
 Scarcity will trap you, making you feel like a visitor in your home.
 It’s no way to live.
 Even if you’re renting currently – make your house a home, you deserve to feel welcomed when you get there.
 To put your feet up in a place that embraces you.
 I’m seeing that now.

 Among the ways I’ve seen scarcity mentality rear its head in my life has been with money – obviously.
 Though I’m not living paycheck to paycheck any longer, and I have the means to enjoy the champagne tastes that plagued me for years, I still struggle to truly lavish in them.
 Some can look at me from the outside and say, “Leslie, it doesn’t seem like you have a problem spending.”
 But what they don’t see is the time I spend going over and over and over a purchase.
 Or the anxiety I feel after I’ve made it.
 Which is hard because I like shopping.
 Clothes, style and fashion are fun in many ways for me.
 But making purchases over a certain amount makes me cringe.
 Largely because I’m not accustomed to it and also because the guilt creeps in.